-If you're planning to retire due to a disability, you'll pay one of the premiums listed on this page, which will vary depending on whether you cover any dependents.
+If you're planning to retire due to a disability, you'll pay one of the premiums shown in Table 4.
+Premiums Specific to Disability Retirees Who Retired Before 1/1/2017, which will vary if you cover dependents.

 Already Retired Due to a Disability?